 - Active wear is best.
 Layering is recommended.
 Nylon material track pants and gloves are great for those skaters just starting out.

-- We recommend wearing mittens or gloves each session, but avoid using the furry/fuzzy kind as they tend to stick to the ice and leave hazardous pieces behind.
+- Mittens or gloves are required, but avoid using the furry/fuzzy kind as they tend to stick to the ice and leave hazardous pieces behind.
 We often use teaching aids which require the skater to hold or pick up an item, this can be a challenge in hockey gloves.